Enterwell/ChangelogManager/Enterwell.CI.Changelog.VSIX/README.md

 }
 ```

-If the configuration exists, application will ignore every change in the **changes** folder that does not concur to it.
+If the configuration exists, application will ignore every change in the **changes** directory that does not concur to it.
 On the other hand, if the configuration file does not exist, every change will be accepted and written to the `CHANGELOG.md`.

-For more features that can be configured with the configuration file, see [Enterwell.CI.Changelog README](../Enterwell.CI.Changelog/README.md/#configuration-file).
+For more features that can be configured using the configuration file, see the [Changelog Manager's README](../Enterwell.CI.Changelog/README.md/#configuration-file).

 ## Result / Output

-If the change was added successfully, **changes** folder is created in the Solution root if one did not exist already, with the correct file and naming used by our [`Enterwell.CI.Changelog`](../Enterwell.CI.Changelog) project.
+If the change was added successfully, **changes** directory is created in the Solution root if one did not exist already, with the correct file and naming used by our [`Changelog Manager`](../Enterwell.CI.Changelog) tool.

 ## Development